rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 - a node pool with the etcd node role and a count of three
 - a node pool with the controlplane node role and a count of at least two
 - a node pool with the worker node role and a count of at least two

+**RKE1 downstream cluster nodes in an air-gapped environment:**

+By default, Rancher tries to run the Docker Install script when provisioning RKE1 downstream cluster nodes, such as in vSphere.
+However, the Rancher Docker installation script would fail in air-gapped environments.
+To work around this issue, you may choose to skip installing Docker when creating a Node Template where Docker is pre-installed onto a VM image.
+[You can accomplish this by selecting **None** in the dropdown list for `Docker Install URL` under **Engine Options** in the Rancher UI.]({{<baseurl>}}/img/rancher/node-template-engine-options-rke1.png)

 #### Node Pool Taints